-500 Pearl Street, Courtroom 9A Courtroom Deputy, Anthony Daniels (212) 805-4233
+500 Pearl Street, Courtroom 12C Courtroom Deputy, Anthony Daniels (212) 805-4233

 Unless otherwise ordered, these Individual Practices apply to all civil matters before Judge Woods, except for civil pro se cases (see Individual Practices in Civil Pro Se Cases, at http://nysd.uscourts.gov/judge/Woods).
-In cases designated to be part of one of the Court's pilot programs or plans (e.g., the Section 1983 Plan, the Case Management Plan for Complex Civil Cases, or Initial Discovery Protocols for Employment Cases Alleging Adverse Action), those procedures shall govern to the extent that they are inconsistent with these Individual Practices.
+In cases designated to be part of one of the Court's pilot programs or plans (e.g., Local Rule 83.10, or the Initial Discovery Protocols for Employment Cases Alleging Adverse Action), those procedures shall govern to the extent that they are inconsistent with these Individual Practices.